floriank/blog/content/post/moving-on-from-postgres-fdw.md

 It also does not provide any extensions.
 Extensions you might want, like, let's say `postgres_fdw`.
 In short, if you want to go with the `postgres_fdw` based solution, you cannot make it work on a cloud provider, as you have no option to enable the extension - and you also have no way to make the database aware of the files.

-And you better think fast of a solution, as your company wants to make a run for the cloud, as it's the future<tm>.
+And you better think fast of a solution, as your company wants to make a run for the cloud, as it's the future<sup>tm</sup>!

 # What to do now?